Media4Women 2021: gender monitoring by the media

 What does the data say?

 Since 1995, when the representation of women in the news started to be monitored by the Global Media Monitoring Project, the statistics have barely changed for the better.
-The latest figures* still leave an unacceptable picture:
+The latest figures* still show an unequal picture:

-- Only 37% of stories in newspapers, television and radio newscasts are reported by women, this statistic has shown no change over the course of a decade.
+- 40% of stories in newspapers, television and radio newscasts are reported by women, this statistic has shown no change over the course of a decade.

 For an overview of the actions during the campaign see this infographic: